-If the length of the data you write is less than the length specified in the Len clause of the Open statement, Put still writes subsequent records on recordlength boundaries.
-The space between the end of one record and the beginning of the next is padded with the existing contents of the file buffer.
+• If the length of the data you write is less than the length specified in the Len clause of the Open statement, Put still writes subsequent records on record-

 In the following example, the first Put writes the 4 bytes of the variable HoldingVar1 to the disk file Myfile.txt at byte positions 1-4.
 Any data that was there is overwritten.
 The second Put, however, does not pick up where the last one left off but instead skips to the record-length boundary (20) and starts counting from there, which means it writes the 5 bytes of HoldingVar2 to byte positions 21-25.
 The intervening bytes (5-20) remain what they were, but now represent padding between records.